cutthroat78/Oneida-Canada-to-English-Dictionary/index.md

 # Oneida (Canada) Words & Phrases

-This website is full of words & phrases made from the All Category on this webpage https://oneidalanguage.ca/learn-our-language/oneidalanguage-words-phrases/
+This website is full of words & phrases made from this webpage https://oneidalanguage.ca/learn-our-language/oneidalanguage-words-phrases/

-Work in progress, please come back to this page at a later date and it should be fixed right up!

 | ID | Oneida | English | Audio File |
 |---|---|---|---|